Create Custom Content and Track Its Performance

 Once we have those important details taken care of, we can go right to Content Personalization and design the pop-up.

 Here we can set up all the buttons and links we need.
 Of course, we can also define the conditions and triggers.

 For the new guide example, we’d fire on “exit intent” (as the cursor leaves the window) for users that haven’t already downloaded it.

 We might also want to set up an alternative version while we’re here.
 We can define how much traffic will be directed to each and see results for both.
 This is a quick and easy way to A/B test custom content.

 Use Content Tracking and see how the pop-up performs

 For basic tracking, we’ll start receiving data about an hour after the pop-up has been published.
-From the Analytics dashboard, go to Actions -> Contents to view currently tracked content.
+To see the reports, follow these steps: